luischanci/chks/README.md

     ------------------------------------------------------------------------------
     ```

-    In this particular example, in which there is nonlinear function without additional especifications in the residual component, similar results can be obtained using NLS in Stata:
+    In this particular example, in which there is a nonlinear function without additional especifications in the residual component, similar results can be obtained using NLS in Stata:

     ```
 		g  ly1 = ln(Y1)